xdit-project/mochi-xdit/README.md

-# mochi-xdit: Parallel Inference for Mochi-preview Video Generation Model with xDiT
+# mochi-xdit: Faster Parallel Inference of Mochi-preview Video Generation Model with xDiT

-This repository provides an accelerated inference version of [Mochi 1](https://github.com/genmoai/models) using Unified Sequence Parallelism provided by [xDiT](https://github.com/xdit-project/xDiT).
+This repository provides an accelerated way to delpoy the Video Generation Model [Mochi 1](https://github.com/genmoai/models) using Unified Sequence Parallelism provided by [xDiT](https://github.com/xdit-project/xDiT).

 Mochi-1 originally ran on 4xH100(80GB) GPUs, however, we made it run on a single L40(48GB) GPU with no accuracy loss!